+The sensing initiator shall:

-At the delivery of the MLME-DMG-SENSMSMTSTART.confirm primitive with the ResultCode equal to SUCCESS, the sensing initiator shall start the DMG sensing instances organized in the measurement burst.
+start the DMG sensing instances organized in the measurement burst, when an MLME-DMG-SENSMSMTSTART.confirm primitive with the ResultCode equal to SUCCESS is received.

-The sensing initiator shall assign to each measurement burst a Measurement Burst ID.
-The Measurement Burst ID shall be unique in the range of the Measurement Burst ID field per a DMG Measurement Session ID (see 9.3.1.25.5 (DMG Sensing Request frame)).
+assign to each measurement burst a Measurement Burst ID.
+The Measurement Burst ID shall be unique within the range of the Measurement Burst ID field per a DMG Measurement Session ID (see 9.3.1.25.5 (DMG Sensing Request frame)).

 Each DMG sensing burst shall be composed of Number of Instances per Burst DMG sensing instances.
 The beginning of each DMG sensing instance shall be separated from the beginning of the previous DMG sensing instance by an Intra-Burst Interval time.

-The sensing initiator shall address each sensing responder associated with the DMG Measurement Session ID at each DMG sensing instance of the burst.
+address each sensing responder associated with the DMG Measurement Session ID at each DMG sensing instance of the burst.
 The sensing initiator shall access the medium to transmit a DMG Sensing Request frame or a BRP frame to each sensing responder at each DMG sensing instance in a burst.
 For each sensing responder, the time of the first access in an instance, shall be separated by an Intra-Burst Interval time from the first access in the previous DMG sensing instance(#2074).

 Each DMG sensing instance in a burst is assigned a Sensing Instance SN.
 The Sensing Instance SN shall be unique per a Measurement Burst ID.
 The Instance SN in a measurement burst shall increment sequentially.
 The first instance of the measurement burst shall have Sensing Instance SN equal to 1.

-The DMG Sensing Request frames sent to the different sensing responders in a DMG sensing instance shall be indicated with the same Measurement Burst ID, DMG Measurement Session ID, and Instance SN respectively(#2076).
+The DMG Sensing Request frames sent to the different sensing responders in a DMG sensing instance shall be indicated with the same Measurement Burst ID, DMG Measurement Session ID, and Instance SN (#2076).

-If the value of the Report Type field in the DMG Measurement Session element (9.4.2.325 (DMG Sensing Measurement Session element)) that is associated with the burst is equal to 3, 5, 6, 7 (report types containing Doppler measurements) the sensing initiator shall follow the following rules(#2006, #2121):
+If the value of the Report Type field in the DMG Measurement Session element (9.4.2.325 (DMG Sensing Measurement Session element)) that is associated with the burst, is equal to 3, 5, 6 or 7 (report types containing Doppler measurements) the sensing initiator shall follow the following rules(#2006, #2121):

 The DMG sensing instances included in the measurement should not contain a reporting phase except for the first or last instance in a burst.
 The DMG sensing instance containing the reporting phase may require separate medium access.
 The Number of Instances per Burst does not include the instance intended for the reporting.